paulphys/nextjs-cron/README.md

 ## Get started
 All Github Actions reside in the directory `.github/workflows/` of your repository and are written in [YAML](https://yaml.org/).

-For example, `.github/workflows/starter.yaml` is the most basic workflow to help you get started with Actions.
+ `.github/workflows/starter.yaml` is the most basic workflow to help you get started with Actions.
 ```yaml
 name: Cron job